-It has been generally accepted that individuals must be able to work, available for work and seeking work as a requirement of being paid unemployment compensation, however, in the "Middle Class Tax Relief and Job Creation Act of 2012" Congress enacted federal statutory language expressly requiring state laws to provide that claimants must be "able to work, available to work, and actively seeking work" as a condition of eligibility to be paid.
+It has been generally accepted that individuals must be able to work, available for work and seeking work as a requirement of being paid unemployment compensation, however, in the "Middle Class tax Relief and Job Creation act of 2012" Congress enacted federal statutory language expressly requiring state laws to provide that claimants must be "able to work, available to work, and actively seeking work" as a condition of eligibility to be paid.
 This statutory requirement is more rigorous than the requirements in many states and now becomes the standard for all state UI laws.
-In 2012 and 2013 states will review existing laws and determine whether the new federal law requires a change.
 A claimant may not refuse, without good cause, an offer or referral to suitable work without being disqualified from benefits.